Orange-eat97/tp/docs/UserGuide.md

 ### Listing all contacts : `list`

-Shows a list of all contacts in the address book.
+Shows a list of all contacts in Carelink.

 **Format:**<br>
 `list`